What it does: Engineering and infrastructure

 If that sounds like you, and you’re in your second-last year of study, you may wish to do one of the company’s Vacation Programs during the uni summer break.
 You’ll need to commit for almost three months but you are paid and you will be able to position yourself well for a grad position.

-Speaking of which, rather than the conventional series of wide-ranging rotations, Aurecon’s grad program is narrowly focused.
-You’ll be expected to nominate a team you wish to join.
-You can choose from Built environment, Construction, Data and telecommunications, Defence, Energy, Government, International development assistance, Manufacturing, Oil and gas, Resources, Transport and Water.
+Speaking of which, rather than the conventional series of wide-ranging rotations, at Aurecon, you’ll be expected to nominate a team you wish to join.
+You can choose from Built Environment, Advisory, Energy & Resources, and Infrastructure- including Transport and Water.
 You’ll then be assisted in developing the technical skills most relevant to the field you are working in and “fast track your experience and development”.
 You’ll be treated as an ‘Emerging Professional’ from the day you start and not be confined to a rigidly structured grad program timetable.
 Instead, Aurecon will “equip you with skills and provide development opportunities; allowing you to design your career.”

 The recruitment process begins with an online application.
 Promising applications are sent to the relevant hiring manager.
 They invite the applicants they like the look of in for an interview.
 If you make it to the interview stage, expect to be asked about your experiences at work and university and quizzed about why you want to work for Aurecon and be part of the team you’ve applied to join.
 If the interview(s) go well, you can expect an offer.